sl2676/Mark/README.md

 # mark
- GeoLocation Based Social Media App
+ GeoLocation Based Social Media App\n
- You can add people and play geoguesser off snapshots of peoples selfies I was really fucking bored
+ You can add people and play geoguesser off snapshots of peoples selfies\n I was really fucking bored